High School Academics

 By the Numbers

-College Matriculation 99.3% of our graduates are accepted to at least one of their top choice colleges, with 95% of them matriculating.
+96% of our graduates are accepted to at least one of their top choice colleges, with 93% of them matriculating.
+The Khabele Class of 2014 received more than $2.7 million in merit scholarship offers.

-For detailed course descriptions, please download the 2012-2013 Course Catalog & Student Handbook
+For detailed course descriptions, please download the 2014-15 Course Catalog.

-In addition, students must make sincere effort in advisory and with each project week.
+In addition, students must make sincere effort in advisory.
 We also expect, by graduation, each student to have completed some foreign immersion trip—either with our school or outside of the school.

 What does class look like?